purescript-concur/purescript-concur-react/README.md

 API documentation is [published on Pursuit](https://pursuit.purescript.org/packages/purescript-concur-react).

+## Ports to other languages

+1. [Concur for Haskell](https://github.com/ajnsit/concur) - The original version of Concur written in Haskell.
+2. [Concur for Javascript](https://github.com/ajnsit/concur-js) - An official but experimental port to Javascript.

 ## Installation

 You can quickly get a production setup going by cloning the [Purescript Concur Webpack Starter](https://github.com/ajnsit/purescript-concur-webpack-starter).